 Take a careful look at these documents before submitting them.
 Make sure they clearly show both your names (if not on each document, then in combination when reviewing all the documents).

-Also make sure the documents cover the appropriate time period, namely the two years (or almost two years) since you were approved for conditional residence.
+Also make sure the documents cover the appropriate time period, namely the two years (or almost two years) since you were approved for U.S. conditional residence.
 Some couples make the mistake of submitting the same documents they did when first getting their residency, such as wedding pictures.
-USCIS isn't interested in these at this point -- it wants to know what's been going on for the last two years and to make sure you haven't just split up and are faking the marriage.
+USCIS isn't interested in these at this point.
+It wants to know what's been going on for the last two years and to make sure you haven't split up and are faking the marriage.

-Of course, some applicants really don't deserve U.S. residence, because their marriage is fraudulent.
-If this is the case, you can expect a denial at this point -- or to have your case reexamined in a few years when you apply for U.S. citizenship.
+Of course, some applicants really don't deserve U.S. residence, in most cases because their marriage is fraudulent.
+If this is the case, you can expect a denial at this point or to have your case reexamined in a few years when you apply for U.S. citizenship.

 But fraudulent marriages aren't the only reason a case may be denied.
 For example, you must be fingerprinted (biometric testing) as part of your I-751 application process.
 The prints will be used for a crime check by the FBI.
-If you are discovered to have a criminal record or a history of certain immigration violations, you may be found inadmissible to the United States, and your permanent residence denied.
+If you are discovered to have a criminal record or a history of certain immigration violations, you may be found inadmissible to the United States, and your permanent residence application denied.

 Preparing the documentation for an I-751 requires careful work, and you might want to hire an attorney to help, in order to avoid the possibility of denial.
 This is especially true if you won't be filing jointly with your U.S. citizen spouse, perhaps due to death, separation, or divorce, but will need to request a waiver.
 (It might also help you to read I-751 Waiver for Conditional U.S. Residents in a Divorce or Filling Out Form I-751 With a Waiver Based on Abuse or Battering or Filling Out Form I-751 With a Hardship Waiver.)

-Make sure to find a lawyer long before the court hearing date that USCIS sets for you.
+Make sure to find a lawyer long before the court hearing date set for you.
 The lawyer will need time to review your case, suggest documents that you should collect, and perhaps help your friends and other contacts prepare affidavits supporting your claim for permanent residence.